USA Four Corners Tour

 For each required city:

-Take a selfie showing you, your motorcycle, and an identifiable landmark of that corner city.
+• Take a selfie showing you, your motorcycle, and a clearly identifiable landmark of that corner city.
+A Post Office is always a good choice since it shows the city name.

-Hurricane Exception - The only authorized rule change is - if the state of Florida has blocked US-1 to the Florida Keys due to weather conditions, you may use that barrier in place of Key West and take the requisite photograph at that location.
-You would still need to obtain a DBR in the general vicinity of the closure.
+Hurricane Exception - if the state of Florida has blocked US-1 to the Florida Keys due to weather conditions, you may use that barrier in place of Key West.
+Take the proper selfie at the barrier location and obtain a DBR in the general vicinity of the closure.

 You will be near the area of the Great Lakes Cabot Trail Tour running the Four Corners.
 Be sure and review this ride for your planning.